-As part of the overall reflection toward the end of the session, we shared a Program Development Mapping Worksheet with the attendees to help them think through some key considerations they’d want to keep in mind when creating a training program from scratch.
+We’ve used this Program Development Mapping Worksheet with the attendees to help them think through key considerations they’d want to keep in mind when creating a training program from scratch.

 How do you know you’re solving a problem/addressing an area of need?

 Prior to designing this session, I went on Twitter and asked others what one piece of advice they’d give to someone creating a training program from scratch.
 The most common theme was to make sure any training or development initiative addressed a need for the organization.

 While it’s difficult to isolate metrics that are solely impacted by training or development initiatives, it’s very important to identify metrics or other evidence that signals that a training initiative is a need for your specific organization.

 Coming to the table with industry data or trends you might find in Harvard Business Review or ATD in order to justify a leadership development program won’t be nearly as strong of a case as specific data and evidence from within your organization.

 Identifying Successful Behaviors

 How can managers and employees know what successful behaviors and performance look like in their current job?

 How can managers and employees know what behaviors and performance are required to advance in their careers?

 After you’ve identified specific areas of need to help drive the organization forward, the next step is to figure out how individuals and teams can improve their skills or efficiency in order to meet the organization’s needs.